 (KAPLAN looks at FRANKIE for a few moments, then gently pats FRANKIE on the shoulder.
 FRANKIE looks up at KAPLAN, then they slowly shake hands.
 Then KAPLAN leaves the locker room, and FRANKIE is left alone, with a forlorn expression on his face.
-Suddenly a young, attractive woman, early 20s, casually but neatly attired, rushes into the room, slamming the door behind her.
-FRANKIE, startled, looks up at her.
+FRANKIE begins to cry as the curtain falls.)